Now today is April Fool’s Day. It seems like this would be a good time for all of us to

-Your mind reacts differently when you are surprised.
-I feel like my mind pauses & focuses
+Your mind reacts differently when you’re surprised.
+I feel like my mind focuses

-on targets more closely when I am surprised.
+on targets more closely when I’m surprised.
 It’s as if my mind says “Hold up, that was

 unexpected” and immediately tries to figure out WHY.

-Doesn’t that sound like something we would want to happen in a learning program?
+Doesn’t that sound like something we’d want to happen in a learning program?
 Most

 online learning I have taken is highly predictable.
 In most cases, people are taking a

-work-related course and are already familiar with much of the content, so we’re batting
+work-related course and are familiar with much of the content, so we’re batting

 natural tendencies to zone-out due to disinterest.